chester233/Leetcode_Exe/README.md

 1299.
 Replace Elements with Greatest Element on Right Side(easy)
 1317.
 Convert Integer to the Sum of Two No-Zero Integers(easy)
 1346.
 Check If N and Its Double Exist(easy)
+1351.
+Count Negative Numbers in a Sorted Matrix(easy)